 Asking the Court for a Child Support Modification

 A parent can also seek a modification of their current child support order by filing a motion with the court.
 Going through the court is typically necessary when it has not been more than 36 months since the existing support order was established or in cases where one or both parents disagree with the CSEA’s determination.

 The motion must be filed with the same court that issued the original order.
-It is done so by completing the necessary paperwork, which will also include an explanation of the change of circumstances.
+It is done so by completing the necessary paperwork, which will also explain the change of circumstances.
 Once the paperwork is filed, the other party will be notified, and the court will set a hearing date.
 After hearing about the proposed need for a modification, the judge will make their determination.
-Should they feel a change is warranted, they will issue a modified child support order.
+They will issue a modified child support order if they feel a change is warranted.

 Unlike the CSEA, Ohio courts have more discretion when it comes to deviating from the state’s child support guidelines, though the process can be more complicated.
 That is why we always recommend consulting with a Cleveland child support modification lawyer to ensure you secure a favorable outcome.

 When a child support order is established, the parent ordered to pay the support must abide by the order throughout its duration.
 Should the parent fall behind on the payments or refuse to comply with the terms of the order, there are several measures the CSEA can take to collect any past-due support.
 These enforcement methods include:

 - Increase withholding to repay past-due support

 - Issuing an order to seek employment if the parent has no income or assets

 If a parent fails to comply with the established child support order, enforcement by the court may become necessary.
 A Cleveland court can hold the parent in contempt for any of the following reasons: